jeffreycwitt/pl339/docs/03-from-orality-to-literacy.md

 As we can see here, this is an active and ongoing conversation that many scholars and writers are thinking about.

 But one thing is for sure: the ability to see these problems and imagine alternative solutions requires that one recognize just how much an existing medium is shaping habits of thought.
-Thus, to think beyond these habits, we must first recognize that these habits exists and then critically examine them, so that we can think beyond them.
+Thus, to think beyond these habits, we must first recognize that these habits exists and then critically examine them so that we can think beyond them.